kiran28092003/ExtraSkills/README.md

 7. always late
 8. actually not always😅
 9. Structuring Day
-10. Little lazy again.. but trying to align.
+10. Little lazy again.. but trying to align..